After you've completed developing and testing your app's package for Sandstorm, you can publish it in the Sandstorm App Market.

 You can embed both SVGs or PNGs, and Sandstorm will use the best version provided for the use in question.
 Using PNGs requires a slightly different structure, which you can find an example of here.

-• The grain icon represents individual grains on both the navbar and the grain list.
+icon represents individual grains on both the navbar and the grain list.
 It should be 24 x 24 pixels, and no larger than 4 KB.
-If you omit this, the appGrid icon will be used.
+If you omit this, the appGrid icon will be used. - The

-• The market icon is used in the app market.
+icon is used in the app market.
 It should be 150 x 150 pixels, and no larger than 256 KB.
-If you omit this, the appGrid icon will be used.
+If you omit this, the appGrid icon will be used. - The

 website